edinburgh-napier/set09121/labs/lab3/spaceInvaders_2.md

 ## Bullets

+{:class="important"}
+**This part is hard and requires you to do lots of refactoring of your code!
+Take it slow, and work with someone if you're really struggling.**

 The game wouldn't be very difficult (or possible) without bullets firing around.
 Let's look at our requirements:
 - Invaders shoot green bullets downwards
 - The player shoots white bullets upwards